 How you and your spouse will divide your time with your shared children

 Who will remain in the family home with your shared children

 If you and your divorcing spouse cannot hammer out your own temporary terms between yourselves, you can address the matter in a hearing regarding temporary orders.

-Stage Four: Mediation and the Possibility of Trial
+Stage Four: Going to Mediation and Possibly Trial

 Those divorce terms that you and your divorcing spouse are able to resolve (with the skilled legal guidance of your respective divorce attorneys) will need no further attention, but any terms that remain unresolved can be addressed at mediation.

 The vast majority of divorces are settled out of court, which means that most disputes are resolved before proceeding to trial.
 However, if there are any issues that you and your spouse are unable to ultimately iron out, the court will make the necessary determinations for you at trial.

 Seek the Legal Guidance of an Experienced Killeen Divorce Attorney Today